-What to do about it: In his book, “The Power of Habits,” Charles Duhigg says that it’s very difficult to break the habit cycle of trigger, a routine and a reward.
+What to do about it: In his book, “The Power of Habits,” Charles Duhigg says that it’s very difficult to break the habit cycle of trigger-a routine-- and a reward.
 But, you can interrupt it with a reward that’s better for you.

-Make a list of the triggers that steer go off course from a healthy, plant-based diet.
+Make a list of the triggers that steer you off course from a healthy, plant-based diet.
 Then next to it, write down the substitute. the new habit.
 Is it fast food?
-Find a fast food substitute, like the salad bar, or a vegan burger joint, and make a bee line there instead.
+Find a fast food substitute, like the salad bar, or a vegan burger joint, and make a beeline there instead.
 Is it cheese that you use to eat in the afternoon?
 Make an oil-free hummus dip and veggies instead.
 Chocolate?
 Throw cacao nibs into a smoothie.
 And, start finding recipe replacements like these Chickpea Chocolate Chip cookies.

 Read, “The Power of Habits,” to get a better understanding of habits and download this printable Habit Minder to get a grip on how your habits are steering you off course.